Quick overview

 What about the fiction of delivery?

-However, this principle can also be applied in certain forms in the opposite way, i.e. when communicating with the authorities.
-For example, there is a recorded case of a techno party whose participants literally devastated municipal land and disturbed the surrounding area for several days with their noise.
+However, this principle can also apply in some forms in the opposite way, i.e. when communicating with the authorities.
+For example, there is a recorded case of a techno party whose participants literally devastated municipal land and disturbed the surrounding area with their noise for several days.
 However, it cannot be said that this was an unauthorised event.
-In fact, the organisers duly submitted the application via a data box and, when no one replied, they took the opportunity to consider the application approved.
+In fact, the organisers duly submitted the application via the data box and, when no one replied, they took the opportunity to consider the application approved.

-As of 1 January 2023, the rule on the delivery fiction has been amended to the effect that if the tenth day of delivery falls on a Saturday, Sunday or public holiday, then data messages that have not yet been opened by the user will not be automatically delivered and the last day of the delivery fiction period will be the nearest following working day.
+As of 1 January 2023, the rule on the delivery fiction has been modified in that if the tenth day of delivery falls on a Saturday, Sunday or public holiday, then data messages that have not yet been opened by the user will not be automatically delivered and the last day of the delivery fiction period will be the next working day at the earliest.

 How do I find out if someone has a datacard and what kind of datacard?